MatthewOwen0519/osticket-prereqs/README.md

 - Install/Enable IIS in Windows with CGI
 - Download and install PHP Manager for IIS
 - Download and install the Rewrite Module
-  Create teh directory c:\PHP
+- Create the directory c:\PHP
-  Download PHP 7.3.8 and unzip the contents into C:\PHP Download and install VC redist.x86.exe
+- Download PHP 7.3.8 and unzip the contents into C:\PHP
+- Download and install VC redist.x86.exe
-  Download and install MySQL 5.5.62
+- Download and install MySQL 5.5.62
     - Typical setup ->
     - Launch Configureation Wizard (after instal) ->
     - Standard Configuration ->